-Although some cats travel well, most really don't enjoy globe-trotting.
-If you're going to be gone only a day or two and your cat free feeds and has no special care needs, you might be able to leave him alone with plenty of food, water, and litter.
-But if you'll be gone longer or if your cat needs medication or can't free feed, you'll need to make other arrangements.
+Although some cats travel well, most don’t enjoy globe-trotting.
+If you’re going to be gone only a day or two and your cat feeds free and has no special care needs, you might be able to leave him alone with plenty of food, water, and litter.
+But if you’ll be gone longer or if your cat needs medication or can’t free feed, you’ll need to make other arrangements.
 Whether you choose to board him or hire a pet-sitter to come in, make reservations as much ahead of time as possible.
-Good caretakers are often booked months in ad-vance for busy travel seasons.
+Good caretakers are often booked months in advance for busy travel seasons.

 Finding a Boarding Kennel

 If you’re leaving your cat in someone else’s care, let your veterinarian know that you’ll be gone for a while and that you’ll be responsible for the bill if your cat needs medical care while you’re gone.
 Be sure your kitty’s caretaker knows where the vet is and about the arrangement as well.